kubeedge/kubeedge/docs/proposals/sig-networking/iptables-free-apiserver-redirection-to-cloudcore.md

 unaffected until operators explicitly enable the feature and update the kube-apiserver flag.

-**upstream.go preservation:**
+**upstream.go merge-into-patch:**
-The 3-line addition mirrors an existing proven pattern.
-It only acts on addresses with type `EdgeTunnelIP` and is a no-op when the feature gate is disabled (since no `EdgeTunnelIP` addresses will exist).
+`mergeEdgeTunnelIPIntoPatch` only acts on addresses with type `EdgeTunnelIP`, only when `shouldUseEdgeTunnelIP()` is true, and is a no-op when the feature gate is disabled (since no `EdgeTunnelIP` addresses will exist).
+Because it merges into the patch bytes before `Patch()` rather than patching then correcting afterward, there is no window where a heartbeat can observe `EdgeTunnelIP` missing.

+**Same-node detection accuracy:**
+`shouldUseEdgeTunnelIP()` shares one implementation (`nodetopology.IsAPIServerColocated`) between the connect-time and heartbeat-time decisions, so they cannot diverge.
+On managed control planes (API server isn't a cluster Node) it always resolves to "not co-located" — safe, since a spurious `EdgeTunnelIP` is harmless.
+In HA, all API server replica IPs must match cloudcore's node for "co-located" to apply, so a partial match is correctly treated as separated.

 **Managed Kubernetes compatibility:**
 Setting `--kubelet-preferred-address-types` requires kube-apiserver access.